 - You have a loss of traction due to the 4WD being disengaged.

 - ASC System Service Required — message in the vehicle display and the ASC warning light illuminated on the dashboard.

 - Noticeable wheelspin — during aggressive accelerations from standstills.
-This will also happen when going up steep inclines when the traction is poor.
+This will also happen when going up steep inclines with poor traction.

 - Loss of traction — when going through tight corners at higher speeds.
 Depending on driving conditions, the vehicle might either oversteer or understeer.

 - The engine may not start—no cranking action after turning the key.
 This will often become an occasional issue that triggers the ASC warning message.

 - An inoperable 4WD system —on vehicles equipped with permanent all-wheel-drive systems.

 - Cruise control doesn’t work. — The cruise control can no longer be enabled.

 - Limp mode / ASC Off — Transmission will no longer change gears.
-Typically will get stuck in second gear.
+Typically, it will get stuck in second gear.

 - Beeping for several minutes when you start to drive.

 - 4WD light flashing on and off.

 If the ASC service required message comes up on the dashboard, turn off the engine, remove the key from the vehicle, wait a few minutes, and restart the car.

 In many cases, this simple procedure will reset the ASC warning message.
 If the ASC service light stays on, look at the common problems and the steps below for troubleshooting the Mitsubishi ASC system.

 The ASC light can activate randomly or if the car isn’t maintained.
 Sometimes, the ASC Service Required light can be fixed by turning the car off and back on again.
 Check out the following components and use a diagnostic scanner to read the fault codes.